joekariuki/meetminds/docs/feature-roadmap.md

 - Show visual indicator in UI when app is in offline mode
 - Automatically retry failed requests when connection is restored
 - Inform users when app functionality is limited due to network issues

+### 6. Marketing Landing Page

+- Create a public-facing landing page to showcase MeetMinds features and benefits
+- Implement conversion-focused design with clear value propositions
+- Include sections for:
+  - Hero section with compelling headline and call-to-action
+  - Key features overview with illustrations
+  - Testimonials or social proof
+  - Pricing information and plan comparison
+  - FAQ section addressing common questions
+  - Contact/support information
+- Optimize for SEO with proper meta tags and structured data
+- Ensure mobile responsiveness and fast loading times
+- Integrate with analytics to track visitor behavior and conversion rates
+- A/B testing capabilities for optimizing conversion rates
+- Multi-language support for international expansion

 ## Integration & Extensibility